Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 1. Connect RS-232-1 to the computer.
 2. Download the ANELLO-provided FW image onto your local computer.
-3. Open Device Manager and find which serial port is the serial connection.
+3. Find which serial port on computer is RS-232-1 (e.g. through Device Manager on Windows, "ls /dev/tty*" on MacOS, or "lsusb" on Linux).
 4. In terminal:

 .. code-block:: bash